Taxation of international executives

 Average exchange rate for the year 2016 used for calculation: USD1.00 = EUR0.9490

 |Moving expense reimbursement||18,980.00||0.00||18,980.00

 |Domestic tax rebates (dependent spouse rebate)||0.00||0.00||0.00|

 |Foreign tax credits||0.00||0.00||0.00|

 KPMG in Luxembourg has assumed that the social security contributions were due in Luxembourg and the child bonus was paid by the family fund.
-The 1.4% dependence insurance and the 0.5% additional temporary tax have not been taken into account for these calculations.
+The 1.4% dependence insurance has not been taken into account for these calculations.

 1Certain tax authorities adopt an "economic employer" approach to interpreting Article 15 of the OECD model treaty which deals with the Dependent Services Article.
 In summary, this means that if an employee is assigned to work for an entity in the host country for a period of

 Sample calculation generated by KPMG Luxembourg, Société coopérative, the Luxembourg member firm of KPMG International, based on KPMG Luxembourg Tax Calculator (https://www.kpmgtaxcalculator.lu/).

 © 2018 KPMG Luxembourg S.à r.l, a Luxembourg private limited company, is a subsidiary of KPMG Europe LLP and a member of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
 All rights reserved.